Iceland–European Union relations: Effect of 2008 financial crisis

-The US denied Iceland's financial request for financial support after the 2008 economic crash.
+The US denied Iceland's request for financial support after the 2008 economic crash.
 Iceland turned to the EU for assistance, but they also turned Iceland's request for aid down.
 This seriously damaged the efforts of the Europhiles in Iceland to sell the EU as a shelter provider to Iceland.
 The Europhiles mainly focused on the potential economic benefits of EU membership and the adoption of the euro, emphasizing the benefits of cheaper goods for consumers and enterprises, and access to aid from the EU structural funds for rural areas, agriculture and the tourism industry.
 There was, however, no mention of the EU as a soft security shelter provider.
 After a speedy economic recovery and considerable domestic opposition to membership, the application was put on hold in 2013.
 At present, the Icelandic government does not regard the country as a candidate to join the EU, though it has not withdrawn its membership application.
 Iceland's membership of the European Economic Area (EEA) and Schengen provide Iceland with partial political, economic and societal shelter but it is secondary to formal membership of the EU.
 Iceland's membership of the EU is unlikely to materialize in the present domestic and European environment.
-A dramatic change is needed to alter Iceland's present European policy.
-Domestic features of each and every state need to be taken into consideration in order to fully understand its calculations of cost and benefits of a potential shelter relationship.
+Domestic features of each country must be taken into consideration in order to fully understand its calculations of cost and benefits of a potential shelter relationship.